srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 * Verify that the lab prerequisites are met (that you have the required Azure resources)

     * The script will create an IoT Hub if needed.
-    * The script will create a device identity needed for this lab.
+    * The script will create a new device identity needed for this lab.

 * Deploy Azure IoT Edge Enabled Linux VM
 * Setup an IoT Edge Parent device with a Child IoT device